microsoft/sqlworkshops/sql2019lab/02_Security.md

 ![Classification Results](./graphics/classification_results.png)

 Notice the results have columns for information_type_id and label_id.
 These are GUID values that you can use instead of just string values.
 Your organization's data catalog system may require a unique ID for tracking classification metadata.
 Remember the NEWID() T-SQL function can be used to generate unique GUID values.
+The SSMS tool generates information_type_id and label_id values.

 <p><b><a name="activitysummary">Activity Summary</a></b></p>